ssowerby/relaxation-site/content/home/part6.md

 When they get to hear your voice regularly it's a way of potential customers to start to build a relationship with you.
 There’s nothing so engaging as learning something from someone directly who has a passion for that topic.

+## Voice matters

 At school what was your favourite subject?
 I bet it was the one with the most engaging teacher wasn't it?
-Would have you have been so excited by it if you'd only learned from a book?
+Would have you have been so excited by it if you'd only learned about it from a book?
+Voice matters.